szymsta/szymsta/README.md

 I am currently seeking my first professional challenges in data engineering, where I can further grow and apply my technical skills — especially in Big Data environments using tools like Apache Spark ⚡ and Databricks 🧱.

 🚀 My current learning goals include:
+- 🦩 **Exploring MinIO - ✅ DONE early May 2025** - deployed on a 4-node cluster (2 servers × 2 nodes each), secured with TLS.
+Cluster is managed via the mc client from a separate management machine
-- 📦 Exploring MinIO and Delta Lake
+- 🌊 Exploring Delta Lake
 - 🔧 Running and testing Apache Spark on my own servers
 - 🔁 Learning CI/CD tools such as Jenkins or GitLab
 - 🐳 Gaining hands-on experience with virtualization and Docker